 All homework assignments can be found in our Canvas Modules (organized by unit & day).
-Homework is divided there into two types, pre- and post-class:
+Homework is divided there into two types, pre- and post-class.
+Since we will have many small assignments each day, it is not feasible to use Canvas deadlines & notifications.
+Rather, you should understand there is work due M-F and can find each day's assignments in the respective daily module.

-Pre-class (před hodinou):
+Pre-class (před hodinou) - 8%: